garrandall/popular-music-data/tracks/ghetto-love-da-brat-t-boz.md

 Who tell us the opposite of that,
 Forever you and Brat
-I tried to take the blame, but you prefered to handle my fame So i'm waitin with open arms to rekindle the flame...
+I tried to take the blame, but you prefered to handle my fame So I'm waitin with open arms to rekindle the flame...